-- 5.7.1 Local Plan policy CLP14 states that 'All developments will be required to have an acceptable impact on the amenity of users and adjoining occupiers, taking into account noise and disturbance, dust, odour, air quality, traffic, outlook, overlooking, shading (daylight and sunlight and glare and other environmental impacts' - 5.7.2 Local Plan policy CLP20 expects development to 'k) have an acceptable impact on the amenity of users and neighbours;' - 5.7.3 The proposal will retain an acceptable separation distance between the proposed dwellings and surrounding residential dwellings.
-To the west, the property adjacent will be some 7m away which is considered to be acceptable in a residential context.
-To the south, the main building will be some 35m away from the nearest residential dwelling and this considered to be an acceptable distance.
-To the north, the building will front Avenue Road and maintain the building line to the residential properties along the street which is considered to be acceptable.
+- 5.7.1 Local Plan policy CLP14 states that 'All developments will be required to have an acceptable impact on the amenity of users and adjoining occupiers, taking into account noise and disturbance, dust, odour, air quality, traffic, outlook, overlooking, shading (daylight and sunlight and glare and other environmental impacts' - 5.7.2 Local Plan policy CLP20 expects development to 'k) have an acceptable impact on the amenity of users and neighbours;' - The proposal will retain an acceptable separation distance between the proposed dwellings and surrounding residential dwellings opposite and which will be generally in line with the what currently exists along Avenue Road.
+To the west, the remainder of the application site is being considered under CHE/21/00926/FUL and the proposal retains adequate separation distance between the proposal on the adjacent site and the proposed siting of the residential block.
+Any measures to reduce or mitigate against overlooking impacts will be dealt with through future reserved matters applications. - 5.7.4 To the east, the proposed building is separated from the residential block adjacent (10 Avenue Road) by the access route within the site which leads to the rear car park and by external space within the curtilage of 10 Avenue Road, with a separation distance of approximately 12m, which is considered to be acceptable in a residential setting.